 Overview: What We Do

-- Twice-annual grants to spur classroom innovation (see details below).
+- Twice-annual grants to spur classroom innovation.
 Many programs are supported through endowment funds established by visionary community leaders and individuals with a passion for public education.
-For details, see this school-by-school list of grants awarded 2014-16.

 - Support for staff development and teacher excellence.